rhoxu/TessTransient/README.md

-# TessTransient
-Transient event detector pipeline for TESS
+# TessTransient : A transient event detection pipeline for TESS.